Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 Manson was also responsible (with James Cantlie, see below) for establishing the Hong Kong College of Medicine for Chinese, now part of the University of Hong Kong.
 While working in the colony between 1883-1889, he also helped to set up the Dairy Farm Group, the first dairy business in Hong Kong, and which still exists.

-There is a fairly recent biography of Manson, Patrick Manson - father of tropical medicine, by his relative Sir Philip Manson-Bahr, published by Thomas Nelson in 1962.
+There is a biography of Manson, Patrick Manson : The father of Tropical Medicine, by his relative Sir Philip Manson-Bahr, published by Thomas Nelson in 1962.
 It is out of print but can be found second-hand or in libraries.
 Only part of this book relates directly to his time in China, but Manson clearly drew on his Chinese experience extensively in his later work, both in terms of medicine and his sensitivity to many different races.

 James Stewart-Lockhart (1858-1937), served as a colonial official in Hong Kong - Lockhart Road, in Wanchai District, is named after him.
 He served as Registrar General and Colonial Secretary, and was instrumental in the acquisition and early administration of the New Territories in 1898.
 In 1902 he moved to work in Wei Hai Wei (see below).